KNg-02/VITAL-Document-Data-Analysis/README.md

 **3: Key Recommendations**
 * Check for sufficient manpower within the team due to the increasing amounts of documents per agency and years.
 * Investigate the reason behind inconsistency of work before finding ways to solve them.
-* Tracking progress frequently at the end of every week will align the whole team on what has been, and has yet to be completed.
+* Tracking progress frequently at the end of every week could align the whole team on what has been, and has yet to be completed.
 * Paying close attention to agencies with a history of larger output can let the team prepare for and detect and address unexpected anomalies should they occur.

 </p>